En route to K2

 |Meals:||All meals except 1 lunch included|

 16-day trek on moderate to steep trails, 4-8 hours a day, altitudes between 3,000-15,350 feet

-- Remote and spectacular K2, 2nd highest mountain in the world
+- Spectacular K2, 2nd highest mountain in the world

-- Trek remote desert trails amid the majestic high peaks of the Karakorum
+- Trek high and remote trails amid the majestic peaks of the Karakorum

 - Backpack expedition from K2 Base Camp to K2 Advance Base at 15,530 feet